A fundamental question of accounting and finance is: what is accounts payable?

 AP Automation software uses advanced optical character recognition (OCR) technologies integrated with robotic process automation (RPA) software to automate accounts payable PO, invoice, and payment processes.

-The best AP automation solutions also use Verified Data Capture Services to achieve near-100% accuracy of AP data automation.
+The best AP automation solutions also use Verified Data Capture Services to achieve 99.9% accuracy of AP data automation.

 AP automation replaces manual tasks around PO and invoice processing, approvals and payment.
-Most importantly, it provides better visibility and control over your financial data.
+And then, importantly, it provides better visibility and control over your financial data.

 For example, a full end-to-end AP automation solutions include: